zhixin9001/2021-SAA/note/tips.md

     - CloudWatch Events can be used to monitor the state change of EC2 Instances
 - The best and most secure option is to place the database in a private subnet
 - 多选，看清需要选几个，别漏了
+- disaster recovery always looks at ensuring resources are created in another region
+- AWS CodeBuild is a fully managed build service in the cloud.
+CodeBuild compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.
 - 1
     - 26
     -